-Built on top of the Amazon Web Services architecture, Amazon Simple Email Service (SES) is a service that allows users to send emails at scale.
-Its free version is fairly limited, but its paid version is very inexpensive.
-The service is fairly limited and in the past has been favored by developers for sending transactional emails.
+Built on top of the AWS architecture, Amazon Simple Email Service (SES) is a service that allows users to send emails at scale.
+The service is fairly limited and in the past has been favored by developers for sending transactional emails only.

 Amazon SES does NOT:

 - Process unsubscribes and requires custom solution for processing bounces and complaints